gcrtnst/sw-luadocs-helper/docs/en/usage-export.md

 - Install sw-luadocs-helper according to [README.md](README.md#Installation), if not already installed.

 After the above preparations, execute the `export` subcommand.
 Specify the arguments as follows:
-- Specify the markup format with the `-f FORMAT` option.
+- Specify the markup format as the `-f FORMAT` option.
   - Available markup formats are `markdown` or `wikiwiki`.
   - `wikiwiki` is the format used by [WikiWiki](https://wikiwiki.jp/), a free rental wiki service primarily in Japan. `wikiwiki` is similar to the [PukiWiki](https://pukiwiki.osdn.jp/) format, but assumes that the [code plugin](https://wikiwiki.jp/sample/Manual/A-D#sd91fd21) is installed.
   - The default is `markdown`.